rgucluer/workbench/docs/install-prod-2404.md

 - domain_name_1: myserver.com
 - domain_name_2: demo1.myserver.com
-- domain_name_3: blog.myserver.com
 - Domain names controlled by you.
 Defined, and active in your DNS management system.
-Not defined in /etc/hosts (At least commented out).
+Not defined in /etc/hosts (At least commented out for production use).

 - compose_project_name: myproject
 - my_dns_provider: hetzner